-To allow children to settle in and to ensure that they can enjoy a stable environment, the minimum enrollment is for one term, a period of three months:
+To allow children to settle in and to ensure that they can enjoy a stable environment, the minimum enrollment is for one semester, a period of five or six months:

 Total Weeks: 18